Dhavale01/AI-ATS-Resume-Screening-System/README.md

 ---

-# 👨‍💻 Author

-**Chaitanya Dhavale**

-B.Sc.
-Data Science & Business Analytics

-📍 Mumbai, India

----
+## 📜 License

+This project is developed for educational and academic purposes as part of the Bachelor's Degree in Data Science & Business Analytics.

+© 2026 Chaitanya Dhavale.
+All Rights Reserved.

 ⭐ If you found this project useful, consider giving it a star!